FREQUENTLY ASKED QUESTIONS

 Yes!
-On our AutoPay System we can set up automatic withdrawals from your credit card or bank account on the 5th of every month.
+On our AutoPay System we can set up automatic withdrawals from your credit card or bank account.
 These withdrawals can be set to the amount due each month, limited to a certain dollar amount, or set at a consistent withdrawal amount until the account is current.

 Are there late fees if I miss the due date?

-Payments toward accounts are always due the 15th of every month.
+Payments toward accounts are always due the same month the billing statements are received.
 Mercury will only charge late fees on delinquent accounts after 30 days.